kallaitamaskt-quant/quantitative-finance-projects/README.md

 //

 1. Equity Market Data Analysis
+A beginner python script that downloads historical stock price data using the yfinance library.
+It then calculates and visualizes metrics such as daily returns and simple moving averages to practice data manipulation and analysis techniques with pandas and matplotlib.

 File: market_analysis.py

-Description: An introductory Python script that downloads historical stock price data using the yfinance library.
-It then calculates and visualizes key metrics such as daily returns and simple moving averages to practice foundational data manipulation and analysis techniques with pandas and matplotlib.

-To Run: Ensure you have the required libraries installed (pip install yfinance pandas matplotlib) and then execute the script from your terminal: python market_analysis.py.
+To Run: Ensure you have the required libraries installed, and then execute the script from your terminal.